plausible/docs/docs/custom-event-goals.md

 <details>
 <summary>

-### You can also add class names using HTLM
+### You can also add class names directly in HTML

 </summary>

-You can also add the classes to the elements you want to track using HTLM.
+If you're able to edit the raw HTML code of the element you want to track, you can also add the classes directly in HTML.
 For example:

 ```html
 <!-- before -->